garmartirosy/profile/trade/README.md

 TO DO: Update the ExiobaseSupabase CoLab above to also pull the BEA data to match the <a href="https://github.com/ModelEarth/USEEIO/tree/master/import_factors_exio">generate\_import\_factors.py</a>.
 Test with the US.   <!-- Yuhao, Ruolin, Nancy-->

-## International Trade Flow/Impact Visualizations
+## World Trade Flow/Impact Visualizations

 See chart starter sample in upper right.